Christmas time is so magical- and it can be super fun at Disney World. But with the fun comes a price tag!

 Disney wants you to buy a bunch of Holiday Souvenirs

 You come to the parks, experience the Disney Magic and like all guest, you wind up in one of the many shops scattered throughout the park.
 Maybe because it’s part of a restaurant, or because you are seeking shelter from the weather.

 Thing is- Disney has some REALLY COOL stuff- like really really cool.
 And before you know it, you’ve convinced yourself you need something from the store.

-THat isn’t a problem- unless you are on a budget and you start seeing stuff you like in EVER store!
+That isn’t a problem- unless you are on a budget and you start seeing stuff you like in every store.

 When it comes to planning a Disney Vacation, one of the first things you think about is the tickets and how many days you want to spend at the parks!
-The Cool thing about coming at Christmas time is a serperately ticketed event called, Mickey’s Very Merry Christmas!
+The great thing about coming at Christmas time is a separately ticketed event called, Mickey’s Very Merry Christmas!

 That way no ticket is “wasted” on a half day in one park before jumping over to Magic Kingdom for the Christmas Party.